remotion-dev/remotion/packages/docs/docs/lambda/php.md

 _available from v3.3.96_

 <ExperimentalBadge>
 This feature is new.
 Please report any issues you encounter.
+API may change inbetween patch versions.
 </ExperimentalBadge>

 To trigger a Lambda render using PHP, install the `remotion/lambda` package using `composer`.
 Use the same version as the `remotion` version you are using from NPM and pin the version by removing the `^` character in your `composer.json`.